 MOBILE, Ala. — We've landed at the Reese's Senior Bowl, where it seems that half the NFL has descended to take a look at some of the NFL's top senior prospect for the 2014 NFL draft.

-Monday's activities kicked off with the meat-market-style weigh-in Monday, where players rolled across the Convention Center stage for the hundreds of eyes of scouts, coaches, general managers and media to ogle.
+Monday's activities kicked off with the meat-market-style weigh-in Monday, where players rolled across the Convention Center stage for the hundreds of eyes of scouts, coaches, general managers and media member to ogle.

 Meanwhile, here are a few observations from this morning's weigh-in:

 • A few top players (besides McCarron) have opted out as healthy scratches: Michigan State CB Darqueze Dennard, Oklahoma State CB Justin Gilbert, Ohio State RB Carlos Hyde, Florida State CB Lamarcus Joyner, Buffalo LB Khalil Mack, Texas A&M OT Jake Matthews, Alabama LB C.J.
 Mosley and Stanford LB Shayne Skov.
 You certainly can see why some of the top guys are sitting this one out, even after initially committing to play.
 For others, such as the decision will stand to scrutiny.

-• Fresno State QB Derek Carr looked well sculpted with big traps, and he just cleared the 6--2 mark (6-2 1/8) that some teams make the bottom cutoff for their quarterbacks.
+• Fresno State QB Derek Carr looked well sculpted with big traps, and he just cleared the 6-foot-2 mark (6-2 1/8) that some teams make the bottom cutoff for their quarterbacks.
 Carr weighed in at a solid 215 pounds.

 • Louisiana Tech DT Justin Ellis was a late add a few days ago after a solid career, but he looked a little flabby at the weigh-in.
 (Folks, this is what scouts are looking at.
 It's how this event is.)
 At 6-1 3/8, Ellis did not seem to carry his 342 pounds that well.
 We'll see how he moves on the field this week.